jdbaugher/tripod/README.md

 **Note**

-  - It is highly recommended that parameters such as --alpha, --hetSD, --homSD, and --win are altered only be experienced users.
+  - It is highly recommended that parameters such as --alpha, --hetSD, --homSD, and --win are altered only by experienced users.

 ## Input Formatting